mdcdi1315/dotnetresourcesextensions/WindowsResourcesPlugin/README.md

 Be noted that the updates for this project will be less than the main project because it is optional (it is not another part of the main project) , as I stated above.

-**Note**: This project also utilizes code from the `Microsoft.NET.HostModel` assembly , where this implementation roots from.
+**Note**: This project utilizes code from the `Microsoft.NET.HostModel` and `System.Reflection.Metadata` packages , where this implementation roots from.

+-> Documentation

+You can see the documentation of how using the project [here](https://github.com/mdcdi1315/dotnetresourcesextensions/blob/master/Docs/Main.md).

 -> Using the project